fieldtrip/website/development/project/opm_helmet_design.md

 ## Part 3 - sensor orientation and rotation

-Besides determining _where_ to place the sensors on the head or helmet, we also need to deciode how teh sensors should be oriented.
-By default ft_sensorplacement will orient the sensors (and sensor holders, etc.) perpendicular to the headshape surface.
+Besides determining _where_ to place the sensors on the head or helmet, we also need to decide how the sensors should be oriented.
+By default `ft_sensorplacement` will orient the sensors (and sensor holders, etc.) perpendicular to the headshape surface.
 This defines two of the three rotations, but still leaves the rotation around the (radial) axis to be determined.

-In general the orientation and rotation are determined by a rotation around the z-axis, followed by a rotation arount the y- and x-axis.
+In general the orientation and rotation are determined by a rotation around the z-axis, followed by a rotation around the y- and x-axis.
 Since rotations are not [commutative](https://en.wikipedia.org/wiki/Commutative_property), the order in which they are applied matters.
 These rotations can be specified as `cfg.rotz`, `cfg.roty` and `cfg.rotx`, respectively.
-Note that ft_sensorplacement also returns the cfg structure as it was used in the placement, so if you did not explicitly specify the rotations in the input `cfg`, the output `cfg` will have the rotations, which allows you to change them and re-run the placement.
+Note that `ft_sensorplacement` also returns the `cfg` structure as it was used in the placement, so if you did not explicitly specify the rotations in the input `cfg`, the output `cfg` will have the rotations, which allows you to change them and re-run the placement.

 ### Sensor orientation relative to the head